taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 <h2><a name="agile_t" href="#agile_c">Team & Agile</a></h2>
 <br>

-- Extreme Programming Explained: Embrace Change by Kent Beck
+- **Extreme Programming Explained: Embrace Change** by Kent Beck
-- The Mythical Man-Month: Essays on Software Engineering by Jr·Frederick P·Brooks
+- **The Mythical Man-Month: Essays on Software Engineering** by Jr·Frederick P·Brooks
-- Agile Software Development, Principles, Patterns, and Practices by Robert C. Martin
+- **Peopleware: Productive Projects and Teams** by Tom DeMarco
-- Scrum and XP from the Trenches by Henrik Kniberg
+- **Scrum and XP from the Trenches** by Henrik Kniberg
+- **The Goal: A Process of Ongoing Improvement** by Eliyahu M. Goldratt
+- **Lean from the Trenches** by Henrik Kniberg
+- **Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency** by Tom DeMarco
+- **The Software Craftsman: Professionalism, Pragmatism, Pride** by Sandro Mancuso
+- **Implementing Lean Software Development: From Concept to Cash** by Mary Poppendieck
-- The Art of Agile Development by James Shore, Shane Warden
+- **The Art of Agile Development** by James Shore, Shane Warden
+- **The Agile Samurai by** Jonathan Rasmusson
 - Learning Agile by Andrew Stellman
 - Ship It! by Jared Richardson
-- The Agile Samurai by Jonathan Rasmusson
-- Lean from the Trenches by Henrik Kniberg
-- Peopleware: Productive Projects and Teams by Tom DeMarco
-- The Goal: A Process of Ongoing Improvement by Eliyahu M. Goldratt
-- Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency by Tom DeMarco
-- The Software Craftsman: Professionalism, Pragmatism, Pride by Sandro Mancuso
-- Implementing Lean Software Development: From Concept to Cash by Mary Poppendieck

 Some More